Pixoll/pocopi-backend/README.md

 # PoCoPI backend

-This project uses Docker Compose to run a full-stack application with MySQL database, application server, and Nginx.
+This project uses Docker Compose to run a full-stack application with MySQL database, Spring Boot, and Nginx.

 ## Application Setup Guide